Thyroid Cancer Treatment Cost in India

 Sign and Symptom of Thyroid Cancer

 Early signs and symptoms of thyroid cancer are not always present.
 It is occasionally discovered during a standard physical examination.
 As the tumor becomes larger, signs and symptoms may appear.
 The same signs or symptoms could be caused by other illnesses.
-If you have any of the following symptoms, consult your doctor:
+Consult your nearest doctor If you have any of the following symptoms given below:

 - A lump in the neck (nodule)